Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Discard Pile: A pile where destroyed or used cards are placed.
  * Domain: A thematic category associated with mission cards and unit cards (Technology, Magic, Psionics, Divinity).
  * Event: A card type that provides a powerful one-time effect when played during the Command Phase.
- * Far Range: An attack range allowing a unit to target units in the opposite row.
+ * Far Range: An attack range allowing a unit to target all quadrants located exactly two rows ahead of its current row.
+Units in a player's Front Row target all quadrants in the opponent's Back Row.
+Units in a player's Back Row target all quadrants in the opponent's Front Row.
  * Flank: The left and right quadrants of the battlefield.
  * Front Row: The row of quadrants closest to the opponent on the battlefield.
  * Initiative: The process that determines which player is to go first within a phase or turn.
 It is awarded to the player that played the fewest cards, or if there is a tie, the player that spent the least amount of CP, or if there is a tie, the player directly to the left of the last player to play, in a two player game this means the other player.
 Passing does not count towards the number of cards activated or deployed for initiative determination but does establish which player took the last action for the final initiative tiebreaker.
  * Interrupt: A card ability that triggers in response to a specific event, either mandatory or optional.
  * Leader: A powerful unit card, limited to one per quadrant.
  * Loadout Area: A designated area for placing Asset cards.
- * Mid Range: An attack range allowing a unit to target units directly in front, to its sides, or diagonally adjacent.
+ * Mid Range: An attack range allowing a unit to target all quadrants eligible for Close Range, plus the quadrants diagonally adjacent in the row ahead, and the quadrants diagonally adjacent in the row behind it (if applicable - units in the Back Row have no row behind them).
  * Mission Card: A card representing an objective, providing passive effects or abilities upon completion.
  * Passive Ability: An ability that is always active and does not require activation.
  * Quadrant: A section of the battlefield, either front or back, and left, center, or right.